raycast/script-commands/Tools/Toolkit/CONTRIBUTING.md

 open -a Xcode.app .
 ```

-This will automatically install the swift packages for you.
+Xcode will automatically download the Swift Packages for you.

 ## Running the CLI